vic-ffm/docker-chef-server/README.md

 ## Prerequisites

 The `kernel.shmmax` and `kernel.shmall` sysctl values should be set to a high value on the host.
+Consider a command such as:

+    $ sysctl -w kernel.shmall=4194304
+    $ sysctl -w kernel.shmmax=17179869184

 ## Environment Variables